suvradip/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/java.md

 breadcrumb: [["Home", "/"], ["Java"]]
 ---

-**ExportManager** acts as a client, sending the exports chart configuration to the __ExportServer__ and delivering the exported charts through the attached listeners.
+**ExportManager** acts as a client, sending the exports chart configuration to the **FusisonExport Service** and delivering the exported charts through the attached listeners.

 ### Constructors